ourbunka/aidadiffusion/README.md

 -tdm
 -transformers

 you also need to accept stablediffusion license on huggingface, download stable-diffusion-v-1-5 repo.
-Then, copy to aidadiffusion/diffusers/examples/inference/ .
-After that, convert the pretrained model to onnx runtime by [following this guide](https://gitgudblog.vercel.app/posts/stable-diffusion-amd-win10)
+Then, copy to aidadiffusion/diffusers/examples/inference/

 no huggingface token auth required after these step completed.